laravel/docs/middleware.md

 ### *Before* / *After* Middleware

 Whether a middleware runs before or after a request depends on the middleware itself.
-This middleware would perform some task **before** the request is handled by the application:
+For example, the following middleware would perform some task **before** the request is handled by the application:

 	<?php namespace App\Http\Middleware;

-	class BeforeMiddleware implements Middleware {
+	class BeforeMiddleware implements Middleware
+	{
 		public function handle($request, Closure $next)
 		{
 			// Perform action